unlock-protocol/docs/docs/tutorials/back-end/backend-locking-with-express.js.md

 }
 ```

 1. `baseUrl` This string is the base URL for your application.
-By default is is set to the be the same as the one used by the route for which the middleware will be called.
+By default it is set to be the same as the one used by the route for which the middleware will be called.